Vikings, Saints renew playoff acquaintances in Big Easy

 "I don't think anybody believes that we can win this game, so we go in there and we slug it out," said Zimmer, who is 2-2 against New Orleans, including playoffs.
 "All I really care about is that 53 guys believe.
 "It's important that when you get in games like this, number one, you have to be able to execute.
 Do what you've been doing all along."

 Cook has rushed for 1,135 yards and 13 touchdowns and caught 53 passes for 519 yards.
-Less certain for Minnesota is linebacker Eric Kendricks (quad), who missed Wednesday's practice after sitting out Week 17.
+Minnesota linebacker Eric Kendricks (quad) also will return after missing one game.
 Kendricks tied for the NFL lead among linebackers with 12 pass breakups during the regular season.

-For the Saints, cornerback Eli Apple (ankle) and fullback Zach Line (knee) both missed Wednesday's practice. --Field Level Media
+The Vikings will be without cornerbacks Mike Hughes (neck) and Mackensie Alexander (knee).
+Hughes was placed on injured reserve on Friday.
+For the Saints, cornerback Eli Apple (ankle) and fullback Zach Line (knee) were ruled out Friday.
+Safety Vonn Bell (knee) returns after a three-game absence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)